RotherOSS/doc-otobo-installation/content/installation.rst

 .. code-block:: bash

    # Debian/Ubuntu:
-   root> cp /opt/otobo/scripts/apache2-httpd-vhost-80.include.conf /etc/apache2/sites-available/zzz_otobo-80.conf
+   sudo cp /opt/otobo/scripts/apache2-httpd-vhost-80.include.conf /etc/apache2/sites-available/zzz_otobo-80.conf
-   root> cp /opt/otobo/scripts/apache2-httpd-vhost-443.include.conf /etc/apache2/sites-available/zzz_otobo-443.conf
+   sudo cp /opt/otobo/scripts/apache2-httpd-vhost-443.include.conf /etc/apache2/sites-available/zzz_otobo-443.conf

 Please edit the files and add the required information like SSL certificate storage path.
 After that, enable the OTOBO Apache configuration:

 .. code-block:: bash

-   root> a2ensite zzz_otobo-80.conf
+   sudo a2ensite zzz_otobo-80.conf
-   root> a2ensite zzz_otobo-443.conf
+   sudo a2ensite zzz_otobo-443.conf

 Now you can restart your web server to load the new configuration settings.
 On most systems you can use the following command to do so:

 .. code-block:: bash

-   root> systemctl restart apache2
+   sudo systemctl restart apache2

 Step 6: Set File Permissions